hmrc/mdtp-dog-team-apprentice/tasks/dom-manipulation.md

 4. On clicking a podcast item, the player panel should be populated with the content of that podcast.
 5. On clicking a podcast item, the view should swap automatically to the player panel.

-Use this Codepen template and this [finished example](https://codepen.io/jhackett1/pen/eVeQPG) to complete this task.
+Use [this Codepen template](https://codepen.io/jhackett1/pen/eVeQPG) to complete this task.

 Use the Audioboom API to supply your data.
 Documentation [is here](https://github.com/audioBoom/api).